 Personal Expenses: Expenses that benefit the employee or spender only and do not benefit the university either directly or indirectly.
 Also, includes inappropriate or excessive expenses that appear to be university related.

-Travel Payment Voucher (VP5): This document is used in *DEFINE to reimburse business travel expenses.
-The VP5 document is used to provide a detailed record of the travel expenses as well as identify the nature of the business conducted.
+Expense Report: This document is used in UT Share to reimburse business travel expenses.
+The expense report is used to provide a detailed record of the travel expenses as well as identify the nature of the business conducted.

-Prepares, or delegates an university employee, to prepare the Travel Payment Voucher (VP5) when seeking reimbursement for transportation costs
+- Prepares, or delegates an university employee, to prepare the expense report when seeking reimbursement for transportation costs

-Uses the university's contracted travel agencies (unless an exception is granted by the Vice President for Business Affairs and Controller) when booking airfare for university business
+- Uses the university's contracted travel agencies (unless an exception is granted by the Associate Vice President for Business Affairs, or designee) when booking airfare for university business

 Section I. Air Travel

 Travelers are required to use the university's contracted travel agencies, Corporate Travel Planners (CTP) or Anthony Travel, Inc (ATI).
 Airfare will be charged to the Corporate Business Account (CBA) which is billed directly to the traveler's university account.
 For more information about how to book airfare through these travel agencies see Travel Services (Procedure 2-81).